COSC-499-W2023/year-long-project-team-5/docs/plan/project_plan.md

 **Front-End:**

-Due to the simplicity of our front-end we felt that the best language to use with our application would be a language that mirrored this simplicity.
-For that we chose to use the holy trinity of front-end development, HTML, CSS, Javascript.
-This is referred to as the holy trinity as it is a golden standard of front-end development.
+Due to the simplicity of our front-end, we chose to use vanilla HTML, CSS and Javascript.
+This is referred to as the holy trinity and is considered to be a golden standard for front-end development.

 **Framework:**